rsharifnasab/DJ/README.md

 ## Demo

-This is a demo which demonstrate how students can judge their code locally.
+This is a demo which demonstrate how students can judge their codes locally.

 [![demo](https://asciinema.org/a/335480.svg)](https://asciinema.org/a/B7EEbzwsnDVGq7pFu012wm5UM?autoplay=1)
 ## Installation

+### Prerequisites
++ `Golang` should be installed on your system
++ Also there is heavy usage of `Bash`
++ For running tests you should have `python3` and `gcc` and `java` in your `PATH`

+### How to Instal

-Official way to use this repository is clone the repository and run distribute script
+Official way to use this repository is to clone the repository and run the "Distribute script"

 You can also install the binary file like this (which is not recommended because it does not contain examples)
 ```bash